R v Tutton: Background

 Carol Anne Tutton and Arthur Tutton were the parents of five-year-old Christopher Tutton who died on October 17, 1981.
 The Tuttons were deeply religious and believed in faith healing.
 They believed that Divine intervention could miraculously cure illnesses beyond the power of modern medicine.
 Mrs. Tutton believed that she had a premonition that God had healed her son of diabetes.

 In April 1979, the family physician diagnosed Christopher as diabetic.
 The doctor explicitly informed the couple that their son would never be able to survive without insulin.
 On October 2, 1980, Mrs. Tutton stopped administering insulin and within 2 days her son became dangerously ill.
 The physician who attended the child said that on admission to hospital the child was dangerously ill, suffering from diabetic acidosis, a potentially fatal disorder which was due to the absence of insulin.
 The doctor admonished the parents when he learned that they had consciously withheld the insulin.
 He told the parents that insulin would be required by their son for life.
 Nevertheless, shortly after, Mrs. Tutton believed that she had had a vision of God in which she was told that Christopher had been cured and no more insulin was needed.
 Mrs. Tutton stopped the insulin injections on October 14, 1981.
-October 17, 1981 Christopher was taken to the hospital and pronounced dead on arrival due to complications of diabetic hyperglycemia.
+On October 17, 1981 Christopher was taken to the hospital and pronounced dead on arrival due to complications of diabetic hyperglycemia.

 Analysis

 Mr. and Mrs. Tutton were charged and convicted of criminal act manslaughter by failing their duty to provide the necessaries of life for their child, contrary to the criminal negligence provision s.
 219 of the Criminal Code (then s.
 202).
 Based on a belief held by the couple that the child was cured of its diabetes because of a premonition Mrs. Tutton purported to have, they ceased to give their child his daily insulin shots.
 As a result, the child died shortly thereafter.
 On appeal by the couple, the Court of Appeal held that, inter alia, the trial judge had erred in that he did not charge the jury that an omission arising under a negligence offence would require the proof of a subjective element of Mens Rea – namely, that the jury was satisfied that the couple knew that there was a risk to the life or safety of their child, and unjustifiably took that risk or closed their minds to any such risk.
-On appeal to the Supreme Court, their Justiceships took three separate approaches on what the test for criminal negligence should be.
+On appeal to the Supreme Court, the justices took three separate approaches on what the test for criminal negligence should be.